Signed in as:

 Explore the story behind the story in the Museum Archives, where the history of our Museum comes to life.
 This unique collection is dedicated exclusively to preserving artifacts, documents, photographs, and records that chronicle the evolution of the museum itself—from its founding vision to its most memorable exhibitions and milestones.

-Although the museum was only founded in 2022, our archives allow you to delve into the legacy of the people, events, and ideas that shaped the museum and the building in which it resides.
-From original documents relating to the property's steelworks history to rare photographs of early museum exhibits, our archive offers a fascinating glimpse into the institution’s journey and its enduring commitment to sharing the wonders of natural history with the world.
+Although the museum was only recently founded, our archives allow you to delve into the legacy of the people, events, and ideas that shaped the museum and the building in which it resides.
+From original documents relating to the property's steelworks history to photographs of early museum exhibits, our archive offers a fascinating glimpse into the institution’s journey and its enduring commitment to sharing the wonders of natural history with the world.

-Whether you’re a researcher, a museum enthusiast, or simply curious about our past, the Museum Archive is your gateway to understanding how our history continues to inspire the future.
+Whether you’re a researcher, a museum enthusiast, or simply curious about our past, the Museum Archives are your gateway to understanding how our history continues to inspire the future.